 1. Mindful Breathing

 One of the easiest ways to begin practicing mindfulness is by focusing on your breath.
-Simply sit in a comfortable position, close your eyes, and take deep, slow breaths.
+Sit in a comfortable position, close your eyes, and take deep, slow breaths.
 Pay attention to the sensation of the air entering and leaving your body.
 If your mind begins to wander, gently bring your focus back to your breath.
-This practice can be done anywhere and anytime you need to center yourself.
+This practice can be done anywhere and at any time you need to center yourself.

 2. Body Scan Meditation